Quadratic Equation Solver

 The quadratic formula is: x = (-b ± √(b² - 4ac)) / 2a.
 This formula gives the solutions (roots) to any quadratic equation in standard form.
 The term under the square root, b² - 4ac, is called the discriminant.
 The ± symbol means there are two solutions: one with addition and one with subtraction.
 This formula was known to ancient Babylonians and was rigorously proven by modern algebra.

-What is the discriminant and what does it tell us?
+The discriminant and what does it tell us — what is it, really?

 The discriminant is D = b² - 4ac.
 It determines the nature of the roots: If D > 0: Two distinct real roots (parabola crosses x-axis twice).
 If D = 0: One repeated real root (parabola touches x-axis).
 If D < 0: Two complex conjugate roots (parabola doesn't cross x-axis).
 The discriminant also tells us if the roots are rational (perfect square discriminant) or irrational.